Wiki · Concept · Last reviewed June 25, 2026

 Definition

 ImageNet is an image database organized according to the WordNet noun hierarchy.
-The official site lists more than 14 million indexed images across more than 21,000 synsets and describes the data as available free to researchers for non-commercial use.
+The official site lists 14,197,122 indexed images across 21,841 synsets and describes the data as available free to researchers for non-commercial use.

 The original ImageNet paper introduced the project as a large-scale hierarchical image database built to support object recognition, image classification, retrieval, and related computer-vision research.
 At the time of that paper, ImageNet contained 12 subtrees, 5,247 synsets, and 3.2 million images; the longer ambition was to populate a large share of WordNet's noun concepts with hundreds or thousands of images each.

-ImageNet matters because it was not only a pile of images.
-It joined collection, semantic hierarchy, crowd annotation, quality control, public access, and competitive evaluation.
-That combination made it a research instrument: a shared world that models could be trained on, compared against, and improved through.
+The central idea was not only scale.
+ImageNet joined collection, semantic hierarchy, crowd annotation, quality control, public access, and competitive evaluation.
+That combination made it a research instrument: a shared visual world that models could be trained on, compared against, and improved through.

 ImageNet Challenge